WIAA decides no changes to state basketball tournament coming for 2021

 As for the other major portion on the Executive Board’s plate — if, how and when high-school sports will return in the fall — no decisions have been made there either.

-The WIAA is expecting guidance on the reopening of schools (which will also cover sports) from the governor’s office early this week.
+The WIAA is expecting guidance on the reopening of schools (which also will cover sports) from the governor’s office early this week.
 That will help the board make decisions over the next month on what fall sports will look like.

 Hoffman said the Board’s plan for the moment is to be flexible as it tries to hit not only a “moving target but a fast-moving target.”